lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

  - Available 2x10Gbps Network Interface Cards (NICs) within the vSphere environment.
 One NIC is used for data ingest and the other used for data replication to {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}.
  - Define two networks – replication and data access – within the vSphere environment in addition to the NICs.
 The replication network cannot be assigned to the same network as the data access network since it might create a loop.
  - Acquire the credentials that are used for {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} including the {{site.data.keyword.BluSoftlayer}} user name, {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} user name, and the API key associated with the {{site.data.keyword.BluSoftlayer}} user name.
  - Knowledge of VMware Sphere terminology and administering vSphere ESXi environments.
-This knowledge includes, but is not limited to, use of the vSphere web client, vSphere client, and assignment of hardware resources such as as networking and storage.
+This knowledge includes, but is not limited to, use of the vSphere web client, vSphere client, and assignment of hardware resources such as networking and storage.

 ### Deploying AltaVault OVA for On-Premises